vistec-AI/WangchanX/README.md

 ### Supported base LLMs

-Please note that the provided examples are all LLaMa3.
-Our pipeline supports more than one LLM.
 Here is the list of supported base LLMs that we have tested on our scripts.

 - LLaMa3
 - SeaLion (Please refer to GitHub:[https://github.com/vistec-AI/WangchanLion](https://github.com/vistec-AI/WangchanLion) for the full detail)